Syrian insurgents shell government-held rural area, kill 12

 The attack late Sunday took place in the village of Wadehi, south of Aleppo city, which abuts the last rebel-held enclave.

 Syria’s state TV Al-Ikhbariya said children were among those killed and some of the wounded were in critical conditions.
-The TV said as people tried to escape from the scene of the attack, more rockets landed among those fleeing.
+The TV said more rockets landed as people tried to escape from the scene of the attack.

 One woman told the TV that a missile landed in a room where four girls were, killing them.
 Another girl said her two sisters and one brother were killed in the strike.